jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/implant-supported-restorations.md

     display: true
     title: Occlusal balance
-    text: Without fear of being wrong, we can affirm that the occlusion we give to an implant-supported restoration, especially if it is fixed, will represent its life insurance.
+    text: Without fear of being wrong, we can affirm that the occlusion we give to an implant-supported restoration, especially if it is fixed; will represent its life insurance.
 The implant does not have mechanisms or "fuse" sensors that allow it, in the event of an overload, to emit an alarm signal; as is the case with a natural tooth through the proprioceptive elements contained in its periodontium.